yinguobing/cnn-facial-landmark/README.md

+## Update 2019-05-22
+Thanks for your patience.
+I have managed to updated the repo that is used to extract face annotations and generate TFRecord file.
+Some bugs have been fixed and some minimal sample files have been added.
+Check it out [here](https://github.com/yinguobing/image_utility) and [here](https://github.com/yinguobing/tfrecord_utility).

+The training part(this repo) is about to be updated.
+I'm working on it.

 ## Update 2019-04-22
 This repository now has 199 github stars that is totally beyond my expectation.
 Whoever you are, wherever you are from and whichever language you speak, I want to say "Thank you!" to you 199 github friends for your interest.